icon BELTOWER

 Screen Shot 1:

 The Ring window is the base from which everything stems.
 It contains the Changes and Animation windows plus the optional tool button and status bars.
 You don't have to view the animation, if you don't want to, and each of the windows can be maximised, if you wish.
-Shown here, in the Changes window are the optional red and blue lines and lots of mistakes, and in the Animation window, the ringer is hidden while the rope is ghosted.
+Shown here, in the Changes window are the optional red and blue lines and lots of mistakes, and in the Animation window, the ringer and rope are ghosted.

-The changes listing can now be scrolled, up and down, since v9.01, and the Changes and Animation windows can be docked (left, right, top or bottom), since v9.02, to simplify resizing.
+The changes listing can now be scrolled up and down, and the Changes and Animation windows can be docked (left, right, top or bottom) to simplify resizing.

 Ring window